phcompeau/biological_modeling_course/_pages/chemotaxis/solutions_folder/solutions.md

 ## How do *E. coli* respond to repellents?

+**Exercise 1**

+In contrast to that CheY phosphorylations decrease and tumbling becomes less frequent when the cell senses higher attractant concentrations, when the cell senses more repellents there should be more frequent tumbling.
+The decreased tumbling frequency should be a result of increased CheY phosphorylations.
+The cell should always be able to adapt to the current concentrations, therefore we also expect the CheY phosphoryaltions be restored when adpating.

+**Exercise 2**

 Update reaction rule for ligand-receptor binding from
 ~~~ ruby
 BoundTP: L(t!1).T(l!1,Phos~U) -> L(t!1).T(l!1,Phos~P) k_T_phos*0.2